eaglesky/CodingPractices/AlgorithmsReview.md

 * [Leetcode] Combination Sum II(Algorithm*).
 * [Leetcode] Combination Sum III(Algorithm*).
 * [Leetcode] N Queens.
 (Best Algorithm*).
 Good example of range backtracking with dedupe.
-* [Leetcode] Sudoku Solver(Algorithm*).
-DFS with return boolean check.
+* [Leetcode] Sudoku Solver(Algorithm* and implementation*).
+DFS with return boolean check and two dimentional recursion!
 What is the parallel algorithm?
 * [Other] Union Contacts.
 (Algorithm**).
 Essentially a node finding problem.
 * [Leetcode] Minimum Height Trees(Algorithm** and implementation*).
 Remember the proof.
 Also remember the implementation of iteratively removing leaves using adjacency list.
 * [Leetcode] Graph Valid Tree(Algorithm*)